NREL/hsds-examples/README.md

 ## Credit

-This software was developed by Caleb Phillips (caleb.phillips@nrel.gov), John Readey (jreadey@hdfgroup.org), and Jordan Perr-Sauer (Jordan.Perr-Sauer@nrel.gov) to support the NREL Research Data Initiative and WIND Toolkit at the National Rewnable Energy Laboratory in Golden, Colorado, USA.
+This software is currently developed and maintained by Michael Rossol (michael.rossol@nrel.gov).
+This software was initially developed by Caleb Phillips (caleb.phillips@nrel.gov), John Readey (jreadey@hdfgroup.org), and Jordan Perr-Sauer (Jordan.Perr-Sauer@nrel.gov) to support the NREL Research Data Initiative and WIND Toolkit at the National Rewnable Energy Laboratory in Golden, Colorado, USA.

 ## License